nllz/IRTF-HRPC/draft-research.md

 At a protocol level, there is no technical auditing for name ownership, as in alternate systems like {{namecoin}}.
 As a result, there is no ability for users to differentiate seizure from the legitimate transfer of name ownership, which is purely a policy decision of registrars.
 While DNSSEC addresses network distortion events described below, it does not tackle this problem.

-(Speaking of alternative techniques, this is not a complete comparison of DNS with Namecoin: the later has its own problems and limitations.
+(While mentioning alternative techniques, this is not a complete comparison of DNS with Namecoin: the latter has its own problems and limitations.
 The idea here is to show that there are several possible choices, and they have consequences for human rights.)

 #### Distortion of records

 The most common mechanism by which the DNS system is abused to limit freedom of expression is through manipulation of protocol messages by the network.
 One form occurs at an organizational level, where client computers are instructed to use a local DNS resolver controlled by the organization.
 The DNS resolver will then selectively distort responses rather than request the authoritative lookup from the upstream system.
-The second form occurs through the use of deep packet inspection, where all DNS protocol messages are inspected by the network, and objectionable content is distorted, as in China.
+The second form occurs through the use of deep packet inspection, where all DNS protocol messages are inspected by the network, and objectionable content is distorted, as can be observed in Chinese network.

 A notable instance of distortion occurred in Greece {{ververis}}, where a study found evidence of both of deep packet inspection to distort DNS replies, and overblocking of content.
 ISPs prevented clients from resolving the names of domains which they were instructed to do through a governmental order, prompting this particular blocking systems there.